romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationForms.rst

 Forms
 =====

 The configuration for forms is settable at the path ``config.tx_formz.forms``.
 We can find the list of all forms.
-Each configuration mist use as a key the class name of the form.
+Each configuration must use as a key the class name of the form.

 Example: ``config.tx_formz.forms.MyVendor\MyExtension\Form\ExampleForm { ... }``